 Do you want to be able to enjoy a quiet moment in your deck boat?
 Do you want to feel more connected to nature?
 Bayliners also have something for those who are a bit more reserved.

 A boat like the Bayliner Element E21 is elegant yet simple, and it's easy to take along for a fishing trip.
 You'll also have plenty of space to move around, get your gear ready and find a comfortable place to sit.

-Yes, it's a big, bad boat, but you can opt for the significantly smaller Bayliner deck boat models for lower price and less seating.
+Yes, it's a big, bad boat, but you can opt for the significantly smaller Bayliner deck boat models for lower prices and less seating.
 All have the same stability and high-quality craftsmanship.
 Peaceful, wholesome activities can always be on the docket, but you'll always have the option to take along the whole family or host a party.
-If you're looking for versatility, Bayliner makes good model.
+If you're looking for versatility, Bayliner makes a good model.

 Verdict: Bayliner deck boats are known for being luxurious, so if you want something simple, clean and very minimalist, you might need to look elsewhere.
 Ditto if you want a boat you don't mind getting messed up and smelly with bait and fish guts.